Rivet Nuts, Nutserts®, Rivnuts, Poly Nuts®, Jack Nuts®, Plus Nuts, Rubber Nuts, Threaded Inserts…

-These fasteners are incredibly versatile, so depending on the application, they can be installed with simple manual hand tools intended for low volume installation, or air-powered, hydraulic and battery tools for higher production applications.
+These fasteners are incredibly versatile, so depending on the application, they can be installed with simple manual hand tools intended for low-volume installation or air-powered hydraulic and cordless nutsert guns for higher production applications.

 So, why would you choose a rivet nut over a conventional nut?

 1. The installed rivet nut is captive: Because a rivet nut expands on the blind side of the hole into which it has been installed, it can’t fall out.

 2. It speeds up production: Rivet nuts are very quick to install, irrespective of whether you’re working with a manual tool or a powered tool.

 3. High pull-out and push-out values: Essentially, this means that once a rivet nut is installed, it is not easy to remove.
 It will remain in place for years to come.
 Perfect for unusual joints: Rivet nuts can be installed in areas where it may be impossible to find access to hold a nut in place, for example, a square tube section.

 4. Creates a sturdy captive thread: A rivet nut provides the perfect solution for fastening together thin materials too thin to be tapped.

 5. The appearance is neat and professional: You will get a tidy, low-flange appearance every single time.